cmerrick15/kTMP_MEP_Analysis/README.md

 The analysis scripts will:

 Load the raw Dryad data
-* You will need to change the CD to the folder containing Dryad data files*
+* download the Dryad files to the data/raw datafolder *

 Repository Structure